 Comparing the advantages of MIG and flux cored

-MIG welding and flux-cored welding possess different characteristics that welders must evaluate when selecting which process to use for welding applications.
+MIG welding and flux-cored welding possess different characteristics that welders must evaluate when selecting which process to use.
 To achieve the best results, consider the following factors: thickness of the material, proper shielding gas, wire feed speed and voltage settings, location of the jobsite, and weld appearance.

 There is no one-size-fits-all welding solution, and all of the above variables will affect the welder's decision to use solid or flux-cored wire.
 This article will help the novice or occasional welders — such as farmers, ranchers, motorsports enthusiasts and home hobbyists — understand the basics of solid and flux-cored wire and how to maximize the advantages of each.